How to Search on Google: 31 Google Advanced Search Tips. If you’re like me, you probably use Google many times a day.

 DNA provides a simple mechanism for replication.
 In transcription, or RNA synthesis, the codons of a gene are copied into messenger RNA by RNA polymerase.
 As opposed to DNA replication, transcription results in an RNA complement that includes uracil (U) in all instances where thymine (T) would have occurred in a DNA complement.
 Share this comparison: DNA vs RNA.
 DNA, or deoxyribonucleic acid, is like a blueprint of biological guidelines that a living organism must follow to exist and remain functional.

 For example, animal cells do not have a cell wall or chloroplasts but plant cells do.
-Animal cells are round and irregular in shape while plant cells have fixed, rectangular shapes.
-Plant and animal cells are both eukaryotic cells, so they have several features in common, such as the presence of a cell membrane, and cell organelles, like the nucleus, mitochondria and endoplasmic reticulum.
-Chloroplasts Plants are autotrophs; they produce energy from sunlight through the process of photosynthesis, for which they use cell organelles called chloroplasts.
-Shape.
 Active and Passive Transport.
 Active and passive transport are biological processes that move oxygen, water and nutrients into cells and remove waste products.